loscoala/goforth/README.md

 ## Why goforth?

 * Goforth can be used as an embeddable programming language.
 See topic Embedding.
-* Goforth can be used as a metacompiler to produce C-code from Forth.
+* Goforth can be used as a compiler to produce C-code from Forth.
 See topic Generate C-Code.

 Currently there is no parallel ForthVM execution via goroutines.
 If you want to have it, simply implement it into `sys()`.
 Maybe in the future.